(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 The 200 pound Steaming Kettle was cast in 1873 and put in place over the Oriental Tea Company teashop.
 In 1967, the Kettle was moved a few doors down to its present location.
 A Starbucks now occupies the building below.
 The Kettle's spout continues to emit steam.
 In 2016, the Kettle was removed for repairs after being hit by a truck.
 For more, see this website. [map]

-This Maine Kettle is at the Johnson Hall Museum.
-This seems to be a twin or a replica of the Boston kettle.
-There is an inscription on the side of this one with volume ("227 gallons") which is the same as that of the kettle above.
-The museum has antiques and an impressive collection of turn-of-the-century buildings, including a train station. [map]
+This Maine Kettle was located at the Johnson Hall Museum.
+It seemed to be a twin or a replica of the Boston kettle.
+There was an inscription on the side of this one with volume ("227 gallons") which is the same as that of the kettle above.
+The kettle appeared to be gone by 2016.

 |Tea Cups Ride